 You must have last been sponsored by a Student sponsor which is a higher education provider with a track record of compliance on the date of application.

 The University of Warwick is a higher education provider with a track record of compliance.

 You must have successfully completed the course of study which was undertaken during your last grant of permission to study on the Student route – in other words, the course for which your most recent CAS was assigned.

 This means that you must have achieved the award for which your last Student Visa, sponsored by the University of Warwick, was granted, unless one of the following applies:

-- You have been permitted to change your course of study and did not need to make new visa application (because the new course was at the same level and duration as the original course)
+- You have been permitted to change your course of study and did not need to make new visa application

 - You were originally assigned a CAS for a 4-year integrated Masters’ course or PhD and are completing that course early to exit with a lower qualification (this qualification must still be a full degree: Bachelors, Masters or PhD)

 If you have changed course and obtained a new Student visa you will still be eligible if you successfully complete the course on your new CAS.